Pitch Wars MG 2021 Wish List!

 Pitch Wars is a mentoring program where published/agented authors, editors, or industry interns choose one writer each to spend three months revising their manuscript.
 It ends in February with an Agent Showcase, where agents can read a pitch/first page and can request to read more.
 Learn more at pitchwars.org.

 A little about me: I’m the author of two MG novels, Steering Toward Normal and Boy Bites Bug, both with Abrams/Amulet.
 I have an MFA in creative writing from UNC Wilmington, and I also have been a mentor for SCBWI Carolinas for five years, working with six mentees, and Writing in the Margins for two years, working with two mentees.
-Basically, I’m a mentor geek who loves helping writers take their writing to the next level!
+I love helping writers take their work to the next level!

 Read the PW stories of my previous mentees, a few craft posts I wrote, and watch the PW MG mentor chat I participated in here.